 Common Questions

-Ace Hotel Brooklyn at 252 Schermerhorn Street is the closest, at 0.1 miles and about a 2-minute walk from the arena entrance on Atlantic Avenue.
+Ace Hotel Brooklyn at 252 Schermerhorn Street is the closest option, sitting about 0.1 miles from the arena.
+You can walk from the hotel entrance to the Barclays Center main entrance in roughly 2 minutes by heading north on 4th Avenue.

-Nu Hotel Brooklyn on Smith Street in Boerum Hill is the most affordable option on this list.
-It sits 0.6 miles from the arena and typically prices below the four-star properties in Downtown Brooklyn.
+Nu Hotel Brooklyn on Smith Street in Boerum Hill is the mid-range pick on this list.
+It sits 0.6 miles from the arena, a 12-minute walk, and offers rooms at a lower price point than the Marriott or Hilton properties nearby.

 Explore